JoeTagg/SQL-Crypto-Project/README.md

 The datasets for this were taken from Kaggle ([here](https://www.kaggle.com/datasets/sudalairajkumar/cryptocurrencypricehistory)), and covered the period 2013-2021.
 This was very much a 101 ‘primer’ in SQL, incorporating foundational syntax, operators, commands, clauses etc.

 I used the in-browser data tool (https://www.csvfiddle.io), which was fantastically slick.
-I’ll link to my workspace at the bottom of the article, and the GitHub project folder can be found via the URL top of profile, in case anyone wants to explore.
+The link to the workspace, and other project files, can be found in this repo.

-Onwards!

 ## Step 1: Dataset Exploration and Basic Queries
 Goal: To get a basic understanding of the data by retrieving key financial metrics like prices and market capitalisation for the selected cryptocurrencies.